 - With our Board Book collection, you can model and have your children practice-through-play important emergent literacy skills, such as, how to hold a book and which way to turn the pages without worrying about damaging the book.
 This collection can withstand your 6-month old infant hitting a particular page of a book which is his way of saying, "I LOVE this book!
 I LOVE this page!
 Read it again, and again, and again!"

 - Don't forget the books that are just for you in our Parent/Teacher collection.
-Have you heard about the benefits of incorporating yoga into your daily routine, but you just don't know what that would look like?
-Check out Creative Yoga for Children by Adrienne Rawlinson from this collection and give it a try.
+Have you heard about the benefits of integrating inquiry based learning into your daily routine, but you just don't know what that would look like?
+Check out STEM play: integrating inquiry into learning centers by Deirdre Englehart from this collection and give it a try.